 Earlier this year, eight members of our development team traveled to Sandusky, Ohio to attend CodeMash.
 For those of you who don’t know, CodeMash is an annual conference designed to educate developers on current trends, platforms and languages.
 In addition to sweeping the competition in team trivia (go CQL!), we spent two days attending workshops and getting up to speed on the latest development trends and tools.
 Read up on our developer insights from CodeMash 2018.

 At CQL, we are often given code that uses the Document Object Model (DOM) for state management.
 DOM can be difficult to maintain, particularly for the larger e-commerce sites our clients are using.
 By leveraging React and Redux to develop new features, the application state can be managed as the source of truth for components of the application.
 The Redux store will automatically synchronize the state so all data in the application is correctly managed.
 React and Redux can be self-contained, allowing us to refactor or develop small features without re-developing an entire site all at once.
 Developing features in this way keeps the code clean and maintainable, making it easy to follow for future development.
-In addition to implementing these tools for our clients, we recently refactored our own CQL website using React.

 Blockchain is currently getting a lot of hype because of its connection to Bitcoin, though the concept of a tamper-proof distributed ledger can be applied beyond currency.
 We attended a session focused on alternative applications for blockchain technology where the speaker mentioned Dubai’s goal to have all government documentation recorded digitally by 2020 using blockchain techniques.
 In its current state, blockchain is ideal for legal contracts, medical records, real estate and financial tech because it’s a universal source of truth that can’t be tampered with, making it a viable choice for the Dubai government.